Noise Figure Uncertainty Calculator

 |PNA-X||Cold source method||● PNA-X microwave network analyzers||Downloadable zip file, requires VEE||January, 2012|

-Rapid growth in satellite-communications and mobile-communications markets has contributed to the need for improved overall system performance which, in turn, provides pressure to improve the noise figure performance of subsystems and their components.
-Designers and manufacturers are therefore measuring lower noise figures than ever before.
+Rapid growth in satellite and wireless communications markets has contributed to the need for improved overall system performance which, in turn, applies pressure to improve the noise figure measurement and performance of subsystems and their components.

-In order to do this accurately, it is necessary to understand how a number of variables affect the overall measurement uncertainty.
-For measurements with an analyzer which measure noise figure the measurement system contributors would typically include the analyzer itself, the noise source, and the characteristics of the device under test (DUT).
-These factors interact in a complex way, but the overall measurement uncertainty can be modelled.
+To do this accurately, it is necessary to understand how a number of variables affect the overall measurement uncertainty.
+For measurements with an analyzer that measures noise figure, the measurement system contributors typically include:

 Documents & Downloads